BM1000 - Introductory Biochemistry and Microbiology

 of cells and their functioning which have significant implications for biotechnology,

 disease processes and the control of organisms.
 Mechanisms of resistance to infectious

 diseases in animals and plants.

-cellular reproduction and genetics; cellular metabolism, transport and motility; microbial
+reproduction and genetics; cellular metabolism, transport and motility; microbial

 function and communication; innate and adaptive immune system function and its role